MY NEW WEBSITE HOSTING PLATFORM WITH SITEGROUND

 For those customers who were not happy with individual issues regarding their use of SiteGround for hosting their websites, TrustPilot posts replies from SiteGround.
 The representatives give an explanation for what caused the issue and their upfront disclosures that are set forth to each new customer to help them make informed decisions before signing up.

 He informed me that he was moving my site to SiteGround along with other clients of his.
-He chose the GoGeek WordPress Plan which allows for unlimited number of websites, 30 GB (gigabytes) web space, and 100,000 visitors monthly.
+He chose the GoGeek WordPress Plan which allows for an unlimited number of websites, 30 GB (gigabytes) of web space, and 100,000 visitors monthly.
 On top of the free encryption service, the plan offers WordPress Super Cacher that promises to speed up my blog significantly.

 When tuning up my site during the transfer, Jim disabled the other Cache Plugins on my administrator.
 This way they would not conflict with the WordPress Super Cacher that would now handle my website performance.

 The transfer to SiteGround was started on a Thursday and the GoGeek WordPress Plan program was ordered by Jim to be set up and running by the following Monday.
 On Monday, I posted 4 blogs that had been nesting in Draft Mode on the old GoDaddy platform.
-I updated plugins, commentaries, and made a few home page changes on my WordPress site through the new SiteGround hosting platform.
+I updated the plugins, included the relevant commentaries, and made a few home page changes on my WordPress site through the new SiteGround hosting platform.

 How well it works remains to be seen.
-I will post an update on functionality, speed, and downtimes when I have had time to evaluate everything.
+I will post an update on functionality, speed, and down times when I have had time to evaluate everything.
 Until then!